-Fulfill your VAT obligations with the One Stop Shops (OSS) and Import One Stop Shops (IOSS) in a simple, reliable and secure way by delegating their management to specialists.
+Fulfill your VAT obligations with both the One Stop Shop (OSS) and the Import One Stop Shops (IOSS) in a simple, reliable and secure way by outsourcing management to specialists.

-Whether you are an online seller with sales from Europe to your end customers in other EU countries, and/or with sales from your suppliers based outside the EU to your end customers in the EU; you need to ask yourself the right questions.
+Whether you are an online seller with sales from Europe to your end customers based in other EU Member States, and/or with sales from your non-EU suppliers to your end customers in the EU; you need to ask yourself the right questions.

-Your VAT duties and obligations vary depending on your operations.
-Don’t take any risks, rely on an expert, and stay in compliance with European regulations.
+Your VAT obligations vary depending on the type of transactions you carry out.
+Don’t take any risks, rely on an expert, and ensure full compliance with European regulations.

 One Stop Shop (OSS)

-- You are an online seller and sell goods from your stock in the European Union via your own website or via a marketplace (Amazon, Shopify, Ebay, Cdiscount…)?
+- You are an online seller and sells goods from your storage facility within the European Union through your own website or via a marketplace (Amazon, Shopify, Ebay, Cdiscount…)?

-- You sell for more than 10 000 euros per year?
+- You breach the 10 000 euros per year threshold?

-- Are your clients from other European Union countries?
+- Are your clients located in other European Union countries?

 Import One Stop Shop (IOSS)